 Thanks to the features and functionality of Divi, it can easily be used as a framework for a wide range of different website projects.
 No matter your level of development experience, creating custom website designs with Divi can be a straightforward and code-free experience.
 You can now also buy third-party child themes, that have been created with Divi as their foundation.

 When it comes to getting access do Divi, you do have to join the Elegant Themes club.
 Thankfully, Elegant Themes is widely considered to offer the most bang for your buck among premium WordPress theme clubs.
-For $69 a year, you get access to 87 high-quality themes, including the impressive Extra, and for $20 more, you also get access to a handful of genuinely useful WordPress plugins.
+For $89 a year, you get access to 87 high-quality themes, including the impressive Extra, and a handful of genuinely useful WordPress plugins.